Two alumni members of Governing Council will be elected by the College of Electors on February 23, 2021.

 In considering this rewarding volunteer commitment, applicants should take into account the time needed to prepare for and attend a minimum of twelve meetings over the academic year.

-As part of the past year's application process, there was a particular interest in recruiting outstanding alumni who:
+As part of this year's application process, there is particular interest in recruiting outstanding alumni who:

 - Are highly creative, strategic and critical thinkers, who engage with emerging ideas and technologies to reimagine the University of the future;

-- Have governance experience particularly in a leadership role and consensus-building skills;
+- Have demonstrated governance experience in large organizations, particularly in a leadership role;

-- Have a general knowledge of and experience in one or more areas important to the University (for example: real estate and asset management, entrepreneurship, innovation, risk management (including cyber & reputational), financial and investment management);
+- Have a general knowledge of and experience in one or more areas important to the University (for example: real estate and strategic asset management (e.g. public-private partnerships), human resources and senior leadership succession planning, entrepreneurship, innovation, risk management (including cyber & reputational), and/or financial services (e.g. audit);

-- Are energetic and can act as dedicated advocates for post-secondary education on behalf of the University;
+- Can act as dedicated advocates for post-secondary education on behalf of the University;

-- Have capacity to master the complexity of the University, and its evolution as a preeminent teaching and research institution;
+- Can commit time and energy as a volunteer to actively participate and master the complexity of the University; with a genuine interest in championing its evolution as a preeminent teaching and research institution;

 - Have an interest in shaping and guiding the changing student experience including promoting student success and wellness.